voyager-admin/voyager/docs/bread/actions.md

 ```

 The first parameter is the message, the second the title (can be null), the third again is a color from the Tailwind color-palette (or `accent`)
-Like for the action title you can provide your title and message also as translation-keys.
+Like for the action title you can provide your title and message as translation-keys.

 ## Success